preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/document-types/index.rst

 .. image:: doctype-select-group-v7.png

-3. Add a title in one or more languages (click the flag to change language).
+3. Add a title in any available language.
 Default language in the tenant is mandatory.

 .. image:: doctype-group-title-v7.png